 The ERP / MRP II and lean / just-in-time concepts that are now standard practice in mechanical and apparatus engineering companies and in the automobile and aircraft industries are unable to fully handle the special requirements of the process industry.
-Manufacture of by-products, high-volume line or continuous production, large batch or lotless production, mass production, and production structures with cycles are just some of the typical characteristics of the process industry.
+Manufacture of by-products, high-volume line or continuous production, large batch production, production without lots, mass production, and production structures with cycles are just some of the typical characteristics of the process industry.

 Conventional concepts for master data and inventory management must therefore be extended.
 Materials and capacities become resources of equal value within the process, and processor orientation is the dominating factor.
 Process trains are therefore defined.
 A process train comprises several process stages that, in turn, are broken down into several basic manufacturing steps, or operations.
 A manufacturing step is linked to the resources required, particularly to the equipment.
 Lot control is indispensable to meet the product traceability requirements imposed by government bodies (especially the FDA).